vippsas/vipps-episerver/README.md

 ## Description

-Vipps payments and Vipps Express Checkout for Optimizely.
+Vipps payments and Vipps Express Checkout for Optimizely (formerly called *Episerver*).

+This module is published on GitHub at [vipps-episerver](https://github.com/vippsas/vipps-episerver).

 ## Features
  - Payment gateway for Vipps payments in checkout.